Jack Savoretti: 2014–2018: Written in Scars and Sleep No More

-2019-2022: Singing to Strangers and Europiana
+2019–2022: Singing to Strangers and Europiana

 Promoted by an appearance on The Graham Norton Show, Singing to Strangers became Savoretti's first number-one album on 24 March 2019.

 Europiana, Jack's seventh studio album, was released on 25 June 2021 through EMI.
 It was preceded by the single "Who's Hurting Who", which was the only track on the album produced by Nile Rodgers and Mark Ralph.
 The album debuted atop the UK Albums Chart, becoming Savoretti's second number-one album in the country.

-2024-present: Miss Italia
+2024–present: Miss Italia and We Will Always Be the Way We Were

-On 17 May 2024, Savoretti released his seventh studio album, Miss Italia, which was the singer's first album to consist mostly of tracks sung in Italian.
+On 17 May 2024, Savoretti released his eighth studio album, Miss Italia, which was the singer's first album to consist mostly of tracks sung in Italian.
 The album debuted and peaked at number 43 on the UK Albums Chart.
 Miss Italia produced three singles: "Come Posso Raccontare", "Senza una Donna" (a collaboration with Zucchero) and "Ultime Parole", featuring Australian singer Natalie Imbruglia.
 On 6 June 2024, Savoretti performed "Soldier's Eyes", from his debut album Between the Minds, as part of the BBC's coverage of the eightieth anniversary of the Normandy landings.
 The track debuted at number 87 on the UK Singles Downloads Chart after just one day of renewed interest.

+On 8 January 2026, Savoretti announced that his ninth studio album, We Will Always Be the Way We Were, would be released on 10 April 2026.
+He released the title single on the same day as the announcement, debuting at number 8 on the UK Singles Downloads Chart on 16 January 2026.
+Discussing the forthcoming studio album, he shared, "This is a full-circle album.
+It's going back to my roots, to the neighbourhood where I first started making music—with the same friends and musicians I met around Ladbroke Grove and Portobello Road.
+It’s the album I always wanted to make when I was starting out, but didn't yet have the courage or experience to make.
+Now I do."

 Personal life and family

 Savoretti's grandfather led the Italian partisan movement in Genoa that fought German occupation during World War II.
 He was posthumously recognised by the city and a street in Genoa has been named in his memory.

 A fluent Italian speaker, Savoretti is a fan of the Italian football club Genoa C.F.C., which appears in the video of the single "Home".
 Savoretti is married to the British actress Jemma Powell.
-They live in Oxfordshire with their three children.
+They live in Great Tew, Oxfordshire with their three children - Connie, Winter and Celeste.
 Savoretti also has a house on Formentera in the Balearic Islands.